SamueltonKelvi/page-js/README.md

 - Styled Components and CSS
 - Axios

-All the necessary dependencies for the application flow in routes and integration were installed and updated using the command line via npm.
+All the necessary dependencies for the application flow in the routes and integration were installed and updated through the command line via npm.
+All programming was based on continuous testing to make the application responsive to Moble, Tablet and Desktop devices.

 # Current Branch